 The 3 Types of Milk Pasteurization

-Milk that’s pasteurized at low temperatures is very different from milk that’s pasteurized at high-temps.
+Low-temperature pasteurized milk differs greatly from high-temperature pasteurized milk.
 Differences include flavor, nutritional value, and shelf life.
 There are three methods of dairy pasteurization: batch (vat) pasteurized, high temp short time pasteurized (HTST), and ultra-pasteurized (UP) or ultra-high temp pasteurized.

 Batch-pasteurization at Low Temps

 A batch pasteurizer consists of a temperature-controlled, closed vat.
-The milk is pumped into the vat and heated slowly to 145°.
-It’s held at that temperature for a minimum of 30 minutes, cooled, and then pumped out of the vat.
-This method is rare today; it is used mainly by local and regional creameries.
+Operators pump the milk into the vat and heat it slowly to 145°.
+They hold it at that temperature for a minimum of 30 minutes, cool it, and then pump it out of the vat.
+This method remains rare today; local and regional creameries mainly use it.
 Low-temperature pasteurization destroys dangerous pathogens, but keeps the helpful bacteria our bodies need!
 Lower temperatures also preserve the fabulous, farm-fresh flavor of the milk.

-Kalona SuperNatural fluid milk, butter, and cream top yogurt are batch-pasteurized.
+Kalona SuperNatural batch-pasteurizes its fluid milk, cultured milk, and cream top yogurt.

 High Temp Short Time Pasteurization

 To pasteurize larger quantities of milk in a more efficient manner, creameries began developing new processes as early as 1893.
 Today, high temp short time (HTST) is the most common form of pasteurization in the milk industry.
-In an HTST processor, the milk flows continuously through a series of thin metal plates that are heated by hot water.
-The milk is heated to a minimum of 161° F for at least 15 seconds, and then rapidly cooled.
+Milk flows continuously through a series of thin metal plates that hot water heats in an HTST processor.
+The process heats the milk to a minimum of 161° F for at least 15 seconds, and then rapidly cools it.

-Kalona SuperNatural cottage cheese, Greek yogurt, and sour cream are HTST-pasteurized.
+Kalona SuperNatural HTST-pasteurizes its cottage cheese, sour cream and french onion dip.

 Ultra-High Temp (UHT or UP) Pasteurization